jonathanruiz/wakey/README.md

 # wakey

-A TUI built on Charm CLI tools for managing and waking your devices using Wake-on-LAN.
+A TUI built for managing and waking your devices using Wake-on-LAN.

 ![Wake demo](./vhs/demo.gif)